toddcf/code-snippets/css/box-sizing.md

 ### Inline-Block Elements

 Like an inline element, but can have padding and margin.
-Does not for a line break.
+Does not force a line break.

 `display: inline-block;`